pencil2d/pencil2d.github.io/_posts/2018-04-16-maintenance-release-0.6.1.md

 ## Quick Reference Guide

 Need help in using Pencil2D?
-Press `F1` for the **Quick Reference Guide**, it's a handy pocket-sized guide that contains the instructions for all bacis functionalities.
-(By Radhika sundararaman)
+Press `F1` for the **Quick Reference Guide**, it's a handy pocket-sized guide that contains the instructions for all basic functionalities.
+(By Radhika Sundararaman)

 ## Localization